 The sinking of the Edmund Fitzgerald, a ship measuring 729 feet long and 26,000 tons, is one of the most well-known disasters in the history of Great Lakes shipping.
 The ship’s remains lie just over the border in Canadian waters at a depth of 530 feet.

 Over the years many ships have sunk in the Great Lakes, and the region is home to a number of maritime museums.
-NOAA’s Thunder Bay National Marine Sanctuary [leaves this blog] in Lake Huron helps preserve and protect the maritime history of the lakes and is home to dozens of shipwrecks, some of which you can now explore online in 3-D [leaves this blog].
+NOAA’s Thunder Bay National Marine Sanctuary in Lake Huron helps preserve and protect the maritime history of the lakes and is home to dozens of shipwrecks, some of which you can now explore online in 3-D.

 My connection to the Edmund Fitzgerald comes from my work on historic ships that may still pose a threat of oil pollution.
 The ship was designed to carry taconite (iron ore) pellets, but it carried fuel oil for its engines.